• Home

 Make sure to wear comfy, sturdy shoes.
 Even though the trails are quite easy, the ground can be a bit uneven and it is much easier to hike in trainers than flip-flops.

 You may want to pack a lightweight waterproof as the Lake Louise weather can be variable.
-We each have these TOG 24 packable jackets that fold into a tiny pack.
+We each have TOG 24 packable jackets that fold into a tiny pack.

 6. What to take on your Lake Louise hike